milkdromeda/milkdromeda.github.io/charter/charter.md

 Enacted as the personal charter of Xi (James) Chen, which came into force on October 25, 2019.

-Last amended on November 1, 2019
+Last amended on December 2, 2019

 ## 1. Reasonable limits